WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 * [poly-annotations-demo](http://webhosted.wwt-forum.org/webengine-examples/#poly-annotations-demo)

-### WWTControl SetBackgroundImageByName Method
+### WWTControl setBackgroundImageByName Method

-The **SetBackgroundImageByName** method loads an image to use as the view background.
+The **setBackgroundImageByName** method loads an image to use as the view background.

 #### Parameters